cpjobling/eg-151-textbook/eg_151/labs/lab03/index.md

 This can be an issue if we need to read several voltages simultaneously, which requires additional hardware external to the Arduino Nano.

-If you look in Appendix 3.1, you will find a simple programme which repeatedly reads from analogue input 6 (`A6`) and displays the value on the LEDs.
+If you look in {ref}`listing6`, you will find a simple programme which repeatedly reads from analogue input 6 (`A6`) and displays the value on the LEDs.
 The source of the voltage to be measured is from a potentiometer, which is a resistor with a moving contact which can be